Financial Aid Disbursement and Tuition Payment Information

 Consortium Agreements: The STUDENT is responsible to pay the tuition with their own funds at the host (participating) school.
 The home (parent) school cannot put a hold on classes nor contact the host (participating) school to inform them of anticipated aid.
 Financial aid must be awarded at the college where the student is attending more than 50 percent of their total credits for that term.
 Additionally, students requesting loans must be enrolled in at least six credit hours per term at the school awarding the aid.
 The course work at the host institution may not overlap the end date of the prior term or start date of the subsequent term at the home school.

-Note that classes that do not span the entire length of the semester (approximately 16 weeks) could affect your financial aid eligibility (i.e., amounts, disbursement dates, eligibility, etc.)
+Note: Classes that do not span the entire length of the semester (16 weeks) could affect your financial aid eligibility (i.e., amounts, disbursement dates, eligibility, etc.)

 Southwest Skill Center Financial Aid Disbursement & Book Advance Information